Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 This varies depending on the accident.
 Construction accidents often result in serious injury, which means you shouldn’t have to pay much for legal funding.

 Uplift Legal Funding offers low rates on construction accident lawsuit loans.
-We provide a rate-match guarantee, which means that we will meet or beat any competitors funding contract terms.
-Our direct funding predominantly involves simple, non-compounding interest.
+We provide a rate-match guarantee, which means that we will meet or beat any competitor’s funding contract terms.
+Our direct funding predominantly involves simple, non-compound interest.

-Simple rates means you never pay interest on interest, only principle.
+Simple rates mean you never pay interest on interest, only on the principal.

 Why choose Uplift Legal Funding for construction accident settlement loans?

-At Uplift Legal Funding, our number one priority is to serve plaintiffs in their time of need.
-We understand that waiting for a case to settle is an option not everyone can afford, so we do our best to get you the cash as fast as possible.
-If you do not win the case, you do not need to pay us back.
+At Uplift Legal Funding, our number-one priority is to serve plaintiffs in their time of need.
+We understand that waiting for a case to settle is an option not everyone can afford, so we do our best to get you the cash as quickly as possible.
+If you do not win your case, you do not need to pay us back.
 Learn more about our fast and easy application process today!

 Credit Card Icon